ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 <a name="organization"></a>

 ## Organization
-How did you organize yourself?
-Did you use any tools?

-I've used the Trello template to organize.
-I've used pyfiglet library to create the "letters"
+I've used the Trello template to organize the project and pyfiglet library to create the ASCII "letters".

 <a name="links"></a>